THE PLATFORM

 That means you want to create and sell an online course that is sustainable (you’ll make profits long-term), and results-oriented (your students will achieve what they wanted from it).

-Learning how to create an online course that sells like crazy AND gets your customers or students results is the key to creating consistent success.
+Learning how to create an online course that sells like crazy AND gets your students results is the key to consistent success.

 But that doesn’t mean you should throw up a bunch of content and just offer it for sale.

-As a former classroom teacher and instructional designer with some insight on what makes an online course successful for the long-term, I urge you to not cut corners where it counts.
+As a former classroom teacher and instructional designer, I have some insight into what makes an online course successful in the long term.
+And I urge you to not cut corners where it counts.

 But first, before you can begin, you need to understand the most important elements or qualities that make up a successful online course